tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ### Instructor Notes

-* Deep learning has deep math concepts behind, despite these concepts are beyond the scope of the class, students will gain a high-level understanding of deep neural network by the hands-on activities.
+* Deep learning has a lot of technical concepts that are beyond the scope of this lesson.
+Students should be able to obtain a high-level understanding of deep neural network architectures through a series of hands-on activities.

-* This lesson has many practical activities, be sure to get familiar with them before the class to assist students in the class.
+* This class uses the new TensorFlow 2.0 framework for the activities, so be sure to test the install and setup for this before class.

-* There is a video proposed to be viewed in class in the intro to Google Colaboratory; if you don't have an audio system in your classroom, you can activate closed captions in the video instead.

 ### Class Slides and Time Tracker